toastom/tag-lang/README.md

 - [ ] AVR compiler to compile tag code for Arduino
 - [ ] 6502 compiler to compile tag code for Ben Eater's homemade computer

+Yes, I know, the code is an utter mess in its current state.
+I'm still learning how a compiler works and at the same time trying to figure out how to translate someone else's nice, modern, object oriented C++ code to C. Be patient.